VegaASM/Artemis/README.md

 **Is there any other notes to be aware of?**

 Currently, Artemis can only execute basic instructions and execute in physical memory.
-Cache doesn't work, address translation doesn't work, effects from items such as HID bit(s) don't work, etc.
+I-Cache is configured and what not, but the MEI protocol isn't implemented yet.
+D-Cache simply doesn't work.
+Regarding address translation, IBAT's in theory work, but DBAT's and Page Tables do not.
+Effects from items such as HIDx SPR settings are not implemented yet.
+Anything FPSCR related hasn't been implemented yet.

 Valid simulated physical memory addresses are the following ranges
 * 0x00000000 thru 0x017FFFFF
 * 0x10000000 thru 0x13FFFFFF
-* IP bit high of vector addresses (i.e 0xFFF0_nnnn)
+* 0xFFF00100 thru 0xFFF0013F

 **What are the major goals for Artemis?**